 Before jumping into ideation, it's important to prioritize the customers' needs.
 Most projects have budget or time constraints that will force a project to launch without all the bells and whistles.
 This prioritization exercise is critical to understanding what are "must-haves" vs. "nice-to-haves" and aligns everyone's expectations before diving into solutions.
-Document the "must-haves" vs. "niceto-haves" and use it during ideation.
+Document the "must-haves" vs. "nice-to-haves" and use it during ideation.

+Diversity leads to the greatest innovations.
 Ideation is best conducted when different roles, such as designers, business analysts, developers, and product owners, are involved to weigh in with expertise and additional knowledge.
 During these sessions, you should explore as many ideas as possible, challenge assumptions, and think outside the box.